Austin Gallagher: Entrepreneurship

-Gallagher has helped activate Beneath the Waves into a variety of influential communities and pop-culture events, including Summit Series, the 1 Hotel, Tortuga Music Festival, and Bonnaroo Music and Arts Festival.
+Gallagher has helped activate Beneath the Waves into a variety of influential communities and pop-culture events, including Summit Series, Tortuga Music Festival, and Bonnaroo Music and Arts Festival.
 He has worked with the Grand Isle Resort and Spa in Great Exuma, Bahamas, to expose visitors of the resort to hands-on shark tagging research, thus creating a sustainable business model for funding ocean research.
-In 2017 he co-founded a beverage startup called Tempo, which produces plant-based, functional, and clean beverages for the modern consumer, whose products are currently sold in Whole Foods Market in the midwestern United States.
+In 2017 he co-founded a beverage startup called Tempo which produced CBD-infused sparkling beverages.

 Notable Accomplishments

 In 2016, Gallagher became the first American marine biologist to make the Forbes 30 Under 30 List, at the age of 29.
 He was also the only conservation biologist on the list in 2016.
 From 2016-2017 he served as a member of the Forbes Non Profit Council.
 In April 2016 he was awarded the Loyola University Young Alumni Award, and in the same month he gave a TEDx talk in San Diego, California, on facing your fears to change the world.

 In 2019, Gallagher became a Fulbright distinguished professor.

 In 2021, Gallagher was awarded Scuba Diving Magazine’s Sea Hero Award.

+In 2023, Gallagher was awarded Blue Marine Foundation's Ocean Hero Award, winning in the "Science" category.